 How is the world?
 Not who owns it.
 What I want is to know.
 5 June 1983

 Stafford’s politics and ethics were similar to Audre Lorde—daily.
-Both were conscientiously creating during wars and conflicts that were ongoing or beginning, but never ending.
+Both were actively creating during wars and conflicts that were ongoing or beginning, and never ending.
 Stafford wrote outside much of that aggressive discourse but didn’t passively ignore it either.
-I noticed quiet marks of frustration were phrased as questions and often expressed in his dream notes.
 I appreciated recognizing well-worn paths through all the mundane activities of managing one’s survival in (violently) contested cultural conversations.
-I’m learning how this consciously lived politic and its disciplined practice is focused on exploring ideas beyond dominance.
+I continue to learn how to practice this consciously lived politic by exploring ideas beyond absolutism and dominance.

-I want this poetics inquiry to be about mutual desire, a sense translated in and through the body.
+I wanted this poetics inquiry to be about mutual desire, a sense translated in and through the body.
 As a distinct location, the body is a landscape where scripts of justice—and its lack—concentrate.

 Stafford is most often coupled to nature.
 His ecopoetics reflect a reverent respect for what exists now and remembering who existed long before us.
 Listening, Stafford gave voice and agency to non-human characters such as mountains, trees, stones, and rain as snow.